-Good evidence supports using a multi-modal approach combining soft tissue procedures and osseous mobilization, with exercise.
-(31,32,33)
+Strong evidence supports a multi-modal approach that combines soft tissue treatments and osseous mobilization with exercise.
+(31,32,33,65)

 Addressing Soft Tissue Restrictions

-The specific soft tissue procedures used to address trigger points or soft tissue restrictions can vary greatly depending on the patient and practitioner.
-Some of the procedures we have clinically effective are:
+The specific soft tissue treatments employed to address trigger points or soft tissue restrictions can greatly vary depending on the patient and practitioner.
+Some of the methods we have found to be clinically effective include: